 I was only 21 when I started residential seminary training for 2 years, and I guess it took me some time to see that my neighbour—like me!—was unfinished and imperfect.
 It may take time, but I kept faith that God wouldn’t leave us that way.

-How did Rev. Andrew Teal end up teaching in Provo, Utah for a time?
+How did Rev. Andrew Teal end up in Utah?

 I’m in Provo, primarily to research with the Maxwell Institute—for a book by an outsider to the Latter-day Saint community on Brother Joseph—The Outcast—and his early community, The Outcast’s Outcasts.